owenofengland/maillist-api/README.md

 To Do:

-* Validation via API tokens/keys
 * Integration with mailing service

+Done:
+* Schema validation with JOI
+* Validation of API token with middleware and environment variables (no JWT, single token)